OHBA-analysis/osl-dynamics/README.md

 # OHBA Software Library: Dynamics Toolbox

+osl-dynamics is a Python toolbox for studying brain dynamics using neuroimaging data (M/EEG and fMRI).

-See the read the docs page for a description of this project: [https://osl-dynamics.readthedocs.io](https://osl-dynamics.readthedocs.io).
+See the readthedocs page for a description of this project: [https://osl-dynamics.readthedocs.io](https://osl-dynamics.readthedocs.io).

 ## Citation